isc-projects/kea/doc/sphinx/arm/security.rst

 Depending on the database configuration, it is also possible to verify whether the system user matches the database username.
 Consult the MySQL or PostgreSQL manual for details.

+Kea supports TLS settings for MySQL database and it must be configured explicitly for all used connections (configuration, reservations, leases, forensic logging).

 Information Leakage Through Logging
 -----------------------------------